Feeds system

 The Feeds system provides reliable, system-guaranteed price and foreign exchange data for digital assets through a centralized directory with multiple feed types and subject scopes.

-- Issuer-Signed Scalar Feed — factory-deployed capability for issuer-attested price data
+- Issuer-Signed Scalar Feed for issuer-attested price data

-- SMART Protocol integration (ERC-3643) — token contracts that consume feeds
+- SMART Protocol integration (ERC-3643) for token contracts that consume feeds

-- Execution Engine — workflows that incorporate feed data
+- Execution Engine for workflows that use feed data

 At a glance